Sign In Forgot Password

 Hebrew

-Hebrew language instruction is woven into Sunday classes.
-Both conversational and prayer book Hebrew is taught.
-Students begin learning Hebrew through commonly used words in Shorashim and begin with Hebrew Through Movement instruction in Geza’im.
-Hebrew reading begins in Anafim.
+Hebrew language instruction is woven into larger group meetings as well as offered in small groups called Hebrew Havurah.
+Students begin learning Hebrew through commonly spoken words and Hebrew reading begins in about third grade.
 Students learn through a combination of games, direct instruction and practice exercises.

 B’nai Mitzvah

-At TBH we recognize the transformative power of the bar/bat mitzvah ceremony for children, their families and our community.
+At TBH we recognize the transformative power of the b'nai mitzvah ceremony for children, their families and our community.
 In our congregation we are able to give individual attention to each student during this coming of age experience to ensure that it is meaningful and fun.
+B'nai Mitzvah doesn't need to look the same for each person and we work to ensure the experience is meaningful to all involved.

 Download our B'nai Mitzvah Manual (PDF)